CSC340-f23/homework-1/README.md

 git clone [URL]

 ## Step Two: Create your own branch.
+Make sure you are in a git repository.
+Look for the blue text that says (main).
+You may have to cd into the folder you just cloned.
 Name it your first initial and your last name. ie. Mark Smith would be msmith

 git checkout -b [BRANCH NAME]